 The men of Athens had not completely rejected the message; for interest was created in the identifying "The Unknown God" proclaimed by the Apostle Paul.
 Another such proclamation, and a similar reaction, was in Paul's testifying of his conversion to Christ to King Agrippa, who responded with: Almost you persuade me to be a Christian (Acts 26:29).

 The core value of a nation is in believing the gospel message; coming out of captivity of sin, and flowing in the mercy and grace of God, through His Son, the Lord Jesus Christ.
-Scripture reveals: If you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him (resurrection of Christ) from the dead, you shall be saved.
-For with the heart man believes unto righteousness; and with the mouth confession is made unto salvation (Romans 10:9-10).
+Scripture reveals: If you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him (resurrection of Christ) from the dead, you shall be saved (Romans 10:9).

 The core value of a nation involves acknowledging the need for a Savior; walking within the perimeters of God's Word, not deviating from its precepts by accepting ungodly traits being presented today.